mindbody/mbkit/packages/Button/README.md

 # Button

-This is a react component as a button with multiple variants.
+A React button component with multiple variants

 ## Installation